edterbak/NodeRed_Heishamon_control/README.md

 ---

+## I Need Your Help for Step 2

+To move forward, I need **a volunteer with a 2-zone/buffertank**.

+What’s required:
+- Access to your **dashboard + flow editor + Heishamon web**
+- Remote access (TeamViewer, Remote Desktop, etc.)
+- Optionally, voice call support (Discord, etc.)

+📧 If you’re interested, please email me at **ed_terbak@hotmail.com** with:
+- Your name
+- Your Panasonic setup (zones, buffer, etc.)
+- Your availability
+- Preferred method for testing/debugging access
+- Info on how you can make proper backups

+---

 ### Background
 When I started this project, it was purely for my own use.
 I was still learning Node-RED, JavaScript, object-based programming—everything was new to me.

 Later, I decided to share the project.
 To my surprise, there was a lot of interest and it was very well received.

 One of the most frequent requests has been better compatibility with different hardware setups—for example, **2-zone operation** or **using a buffer tank**.
+Building this is not that easy because I myself do not own the hardware to be able to test and build it around.

 ---